-In Maths the children will use steps to solve word problems, look at number equations and be able to use their multiplication skills to work on all Maths based activities, particularly when using fractions decimals and percentages.
+In Maths the children will use steps to solve word problems, look at number equations and be able to use their multiplication skills to work on all Maths based activities.
 They will also learn about algebra, graphs, space and measurement whilst also producing 2D work based on the properties of shape.
-We will continually use the online system, MyMaths, and another maths resource, Abacus, throughout maths lessons so that children can learn in a variety of ways.
+We will continually use the online system, MyMaths and Abacus, throughout maths lessons so that children can learn in a variety of ways.
 We also have a Maths day planned for the 24th May with a theme of Money – look out for more information on this!